philipmendels/use-flexible-undo/stories/dependent-state/dependent-state-wrong-intro.md

+### Don't do this - Example

-This example is broken on purpose to illustrate that you should not make your redo/undo handlers depend on external state.
-The problem is that the handlers may run before the external state is updated if you click undo or redo in fast succession or if you use time travel.
+This example is broken on purpose to illustrate that you should not directly refer to state dependencies from within your do/redo & undo handlers.
+The problem is that if the handlers are called multiple times within a single React update, then they will not use the updated state but the stale version of it.
+This happens during time travel, but not when rapidly clicking undo/redo because each click results in an separate update.
 To see the problem:

-- Click 'add' one ore more times
+- Click 'add' one or more times
 - Change the amount
-- Again click 'add' one ore more times
+- Again click 'add' one or more times
 - Time-travel to the bottom of the stack and back to the top one or more times to see the 'count' state getting out-of-sync